Yanet Garcia Stretches In Curve-Hugging Workout Gear While Flaunting Her Famed Booty

-Yanet Garcia has been on a workout kick lately, frequently taking to popular social media site Instagram to get her followers’ pulses racing with skin-tight workout outfits and impressive video clips showing off her moves in the gym.
+Yanet Garcia has been on a workout kick lately.
+Plus, she has been frequently taking to popular social media site Instagram to get her followers’ pulses racing with skintight workout outfits and impressive video clips showing off her moves in the gym.

 On Tuesday, the Mexican weathercaster took to the photo-sharing site to delight her followers with a shot from behind as she stretched her quad muscles.
 The model is featured outside leaning against a wall in front of her with one hand as she holds her left foot in her other hand and pulls it back into the stretch.
-The stretch combined with her skin-tight black yoga pants show off her gym-honed booty and sculpted leg muscles.
+The stretch combined with her skintight black yoga pants shows off her gym-honed booty and sculpted leg muscles.
 She also wears a black sports bra that teases her busty chest and exposes a glimpse of her toned tummy.

 The 28-year-old combined the outfit with gray Nike sneakers and her long brown hair pulled back into a low ponytail.
 Facing the front, she keeps her face hidden from the view of the camera as she poses.